Netanyahu says will address U.N. next week

 Anticipating a U.S. veto in the Security Council, the only U.N. body that can approve full membership, Palestinian officials have indicted they would seek instead a resolution in the General Assembly that would upgrade Palestinian status to a "non-member state" from an "entity."

 Abbas has said such an upgrade would give the Palestinians access to the International Criminal Court and International Court of Justice.
-Israel fears Palestinians could pursue cases against it in those organisations.
+Israel fears Palestinians could pursue cases against it in those organizations.

 (Writing by Jeffrey Heller; Editing by Jon Boyle)